-Plan a beautiful, stress free Thanksgiving Dinner with ease thanks to this detailed Thanksgiving Planner filled with tips, tricks, and detailed plan.
-Includes a Free Downloadable Planner with everything you will need to host Thanksgiving Dinner with ease!
+Host Thanksgiving Dinner without the stress thanks to this detailed Thanksgiving Planner filled with tips, tricks, and a detailed plan.
+Includes a Free Downloadable Planner with everything you will need to host a beautiful Thanksgiving Dinner with ease!

-I have hosted Thanksgiving Dinners that were an intimate crowd of 8 to Thanksgiving Feasts of over 30 people.
-And many times, I host not only Thanksgiving Dinner, but out of town guests for several days. and then after moving south, I hosted my family not just for a meal but for several days at a time.
+I have hosted Thanksgiving Dinners for an intimate crowd of 8 guests to Thanksgiving Feasts for over 30 people.
+And many times, I host not only Thanksgiving Dinner, but out-of-town guests for several days.

 So I know a thing or two about how to host Thanksgiving Dinner!

 And I want to share those tips with you so that YOU too, can have an effortless, yet beautiful and delicious holiday feast.

-This give you the the time to prep your house and your food in small increments, making hosting Thanksgiving Dinner less overwhelming!
+This gives you the time to prep your house and your food in small increments, making the process of hosting Thanksgiving Dinner less overwhelming!

 Grab the Thanksgiving Planner and pick your menu and you are well on your way to an easy, impressive Thanksgiving dinner.